ConnectedSystems/rdl-mid-to-gpkg/README.md

 $ python mid2gpkg.py convert-to-gpkg [PATH TO 7z FILE] --outdir [DESTINATION FOLDER]
 ```

-iF `--outdir` is not specified, then the files are placed in a `gpkgs` directory created in the
+If `--outdir` is not specified, then the files are placed in a `gpkgs` directory created in the
 current location.